Ball-Obsessed Dog Breeds for Flyball

 Start with Ball Drive

 If your dog does not light up at the sight of a ball, put flyball-specific training on hold.
 Focus on tug games, chase recalls and making the ball valuable before you ask for speed.
-If your dog is already ball obsessed, keep the games short, reward the return and protect their body from endless fetch.
+If your dog is already one of those ball-obsessed dogs, keep the games short, reward the return and protect their body from endless fetch rather than adding more throwing.

 Teach the Box Turn Early